HilbertCurve/pontilus/README.md

 ```

 This was built on a Linux machine, and might not run on a Windows one.
 With CMake, it may be easier to create a Windows-working version.
 If you happen to do so, send in a pull request!
 I'd be happy to work with you to expand this project to others.

+Furthermore, some extra details are needed to figure out dependency pulling and installations for building...
+I don't expect this to be a huge problem for distributing binaries, but oh well.